 - Rear wheels: 20 inches

-The Thule Chariot Lite is a versatile piece of baby gear that seems to be able to do it all!
+This Thule stroller is a versatile piece of baby gear that seems to be able to do it all!
 Below, you’ll find a few of the amazing features you’ll find on this multi-purpose stroller.

 One of the features that made my life a bit easier is the locking mechanism.
 It’s easy to use and does a fabulous job of keeping the stroller in place.